Risk Management

 • Periodical review of the Information Security Guidelines

-• Distribution of Information Security Handbook, raising of awareness through the use of digital signage
+• Distribution of the Information Security Handbook, and raising of awareness through the use of digital signage

 • Regular implementation of information security e-learning and information security audits